zeroc-ice/ice/csharp/README.md

 environment variables before building these assemblies:
  - `SIGN_CERTIFICATE` to your Authenticode certificate
  - `SIGN_PASSWORD` to the certificate password
+ - `SIGN_SHA1` the SHA1 has of the signing certificate

 *Authenticode can be generated only from Windows builds.*